Noktec/Strachlyde-EEE-Beamer-Template/README.md

 ##Unofficial Bearmer Template for the University of Strathclyde Glasgow##

+- Template for the EEE department
+- Template for the Institute for Future Cities

 Keep the .sty file at the root of the folder.

 latex-beamer code: